 Nail clubbing — nail tends to be raised and circular and instead of coming straight out, it curves down — a sign of low oxygen in the blood or lung disorder, inflammatory bowel disease, cardiovascular disease, liver disorders or AIDS.

-Beau’s lines — horizontal lines run cross the nail.
-The indentations can appear when growth at the area under the cuticle is interrupted by injury or severe illness such as uncontrolled diabetes, vascular disease, high fever like scarlet fever, mumps, measles or pneumonia.
-Could also be a sign of zinc or protein deficiency.
+Beau’s lines — horizontal lines running across the nail.
+Indentations can appear when growth at the area under the cuticle is interrupted by injury or severe illness such as uncontrolled diabetes, vascular disease, high fever like scarlet fever, mumps, measles or pneumonia.
+It could also be a sign of zinc or protein deficiency.

 Loose nails — due to injury, infection or a reaction to a particular drug or consumer product, such as nail hardeners or adhesives, thyroid disease or psoriasis.
 Nails become loose and separate from the nail bed.
 The separated part becomes opaque with a white, yellow or green tinge.